KerwannTEP/CARP/README.md

 **DO NOT INTERRUPT THE DOWNLOADING OF THE PACKAGES !!!!**

-## Plot a map of the diffusion rate in action space
+## Sampling the diffusion rate in action space

 To compute a mapping of the diffusion rate $\partial F/\partial t$, one can use the Julia scripts located at `code/compute/`.
 These script will compute a 2D map in action space and store it in a `.hf5` file in the folder `code/data`.